-While the CFN card can be priced at cost-plus at CFN sites, the pricing at gas stations and truck stops owned by other brands is based on the pump price.
+While the CFN fuel card can be priced at cost-plus at CFN sites, the pricing at gas stations and truck stops owned by other brands is based on the pump price.
 You will receive the same pricing at retail sites and truck stops as any other customer.
-We recommend fueling at CFN sites whenever possible to take full advantage of the discount prices, and only using Fleetwide sites when there are no CFN locations nearby.
+We recommend fueling at cost-plus sites whenever possible to take full advantage of the discount prices, and only using Fleetwide sites when there are no cost-plus sites nearby.

 Data capture at CFN and Fleetwide sites